sahibul-nf/educative_app_clone/assets/lessons/#2 Installing Flutter and Setting up Environment.md

-# Installing Flutter and Setting up Environment for Coding using VS Code
+# #2  Installing Flutter and Setting up Environment for Coding using VS Code

+## Introduction

 This guide will walk you through the process of installing Flutter and setting up your environment for coding using Visual Studio Code.
+So, let’s get started! 🚀

 ## Installing Flutter